Tell me your landscape and I’ll tell you who you are.

 Jason Kley is a Senior Integrated Wealth Advisor at Carlson Capital Management.
 In this role, Jason is responsible for all aspects of client relationship and portfolio management.
 He serves clients by implementing and coordinating the integrated wealth management experience including investment management, retirement modeling, insurance analysis, educational planning and other general financial planning.
 In addition, Jason is a member of the firm's investment committee, helping to advise on investment practices and strategies.

 Jason holds a Bachelor of Arts degree in Math and Computer Science from the University of St. Thomas where he graduated magna cum laude in 1998.
-He went on to earn an MBA with an emphasis in Finance and Strategy from Washington University in St. Louis, Missouri.
+He went on to earn an MBA with an emphasis in Finance and Strategy from Washington University in St. Louis.
 As a graduate student Jason was recognized for his strong leadership in being named a Leadership Fellow and Dean’s Special Service award recipient.
 Jason holds the Certified Financial Planner™ designation granted through the Certified Financial Planner Board of Standards, as well as an Accredited Investment Fiduciary professional designation, awarded by the Center for Fiduciary Studies.
 The AIF designation affirms the highest in fiduciary standards of care for CCM clients.

 Before joining the CCM team, Jason worked for a Minneapolis wealth management firm where he served as a financial advisor, investment committee member, and 401k plan specialist.
 Prior to that, Jason worked for Thrivent Financial and Union Pacific, serving in business analyst and strategic operational roles.